Last Updated on

 Daily Intake of Vitamin C for Fertility

 You and your partner can consume vitamin C for treating infertility issues and increasing your chances of getting pregnant.
-The best way to pep up your vitamin C intake is by consuming fresh fruits and vegetables; however, if you are not able to meet your required needs through dietary sources, then you can include supplements after consulting your doctor.
+The best way to pep up your vitamin C intake is by consuming fresh fruits, especially citrus fruits, and vegetables; however, if you are not able to meet your required needs through dietary sources, then you can include supplements after consulting your doctor.